huggingface/datasets/datasets/ptb_text_only/README.md

 ### Dataset Summary

 This is the Penn Treebank Project: Release 2 CDROM, featuring a million words of 1989 Wall Street Journal material.
 The rare words in this version are already replaced with <unk> token.
+The numbers are replaced with <N> token.

 ### Supported Tasks and Leaderboards